 Harrison Ward Councillor, Kim McAliney is Wyndham’s Deputy Mayor for 2016–17 and was first elected to Council in 2005.
 Councillor McAliney also served as Wyndham City Mayor in 2007–8 and 2011–12 as well as Deputy Mayor in 2009–10.
 Councillor McAliney is Council’s Safer Communities portfolio holder, and Council’s delegated representative on a number of internal and external advisory committees, including the Community Safety Roundtable.
 She also serves as a Justice of the Peace and Bail Justice.

 Chaffey Ward Councillor, Walter Villagonzalo was elected to Wyndham City Council in 2016.
 Councillor Villagonzalo is heavily involved in Wyndham’s migrant community and is the founder and President of The Migrant Hub.
 Councillor Villagonzalo is Council’s Future Focused Economy portfolio holder and is also Council’s delegated representative on a number of internal and external advisory committees, including the Western Region Environment Centre.
 He is a member of Victoria’s state Ministerial Council for Volunteers.

 Natalie is Head of Strategy and Policy Impact at Wyndham City Council.
 Natalie is a public policy and planning specialist with a breadth of experience in integrated sustainable development, strategic planning, advocacy, statutory planning, community and stakeholder engagement.

-Lenard is the Director of Youth Justice Infrastructure and Major Projects with the Department of Justice and Community Safety.
-Lenard has extensive experience in justice settings and is responsible for the delivery of youth justice custodial services at Victoria’s two current youth justice centres, Parkville and Malmsbury.
+James is the Director of Custodial Operations, Youth Justice with the Department of Justice and Community Safety.
+James has extensive experience in justice settings and is responsible for the delivery of youth justice custodial services at Victoria’s two current youth justice centres, Parkville and Malmsbury.